Proposed collection; comment request.

 During the Group Quarters Enumeration (GQE) operation, scheduled for April 1, 2008-May 16, 2008, enumerators will visit all group quarters, except GQs on military installations in order to verify their address information, obtain a list of all residents, and distribute questionnaires for completion.
 Within a few days, the same enumerator will return to the GQ to retrieve the completed questionnaires.
 In order to obtain a complete count for everyone who uses the facility, the enumerator will ask the GQ contact to provide the census information for any missing questionnaires based on the control list prepared at the initial enumeration visit.
 At small GQs (usually nine residents or less), enumerators will conduct personal interviews to complete a questionnaire for each resident.

 The Service-Based Enumeration (SBE) is designed to enumerate people experiencing homelessness who may be missed in the traditional enumeration of housing units and group quarters.
 These individuals will be enumerated at places where they receive services such as meals, or a bed for the night.
-The SBE location will include shelters (emergency and transitional shelters, hotels and motels providing shelter for people experiencing homelessness), soup kitchens and regular stops of mobile food vans.
+The SBE location will include shelters (emergency and transitional shelters, hotels and motels providing shelter for people experiencing homelessness), soup kitchens and regular stops of Start Printed Page 4234mobile food vans.
 Between March 26, 2008 and March 28, 2008, enumerators will visit these facilities to enumerate the clients using the service at the time of the enumeration.

 The Military Group Quarters Enumeration operation is a special component of GQE designed to enumerate military personnel living or staying in GQ such as barracks and other group quarters on base.
 The enumeration for military GQs will be coordinated with the military installation Point of Contact (POC).
 Census staff will meet with the POCs, swear them in and leave materials for the enumeration.
 Any personnel assigned to participate in conducting the enumeration on the installation will also be sworn in.
 The POC determines how the questionnaires are distributed on the installation for completion.
 Census Bureau staff will then return to the installation to collect the questionnaires, obtain census information for any missing cases, and provide the completed questionnaires to the local census office.
 However, those military families living in housing units on base will be enumerated using the mail-out/mail-back methodology.